donovanmagryta/ESP8266-LED-API/README.md

 Change settings easily & remotely - by using web app.

-Beat memory limits - by storing settings externally served in sections.
+Beat memory limits - by storing settings externally, served in sections.